 424 College St., P.O.Box 326, Beloit, WI 53512-0326

 Home Delivered Meals delivers warm, nutritious meals to the elderly, ill and handicapped in the greater Beloit area.
 Volunteers deliver meals using their own vehicles and gas, delivering meals 7 days a week, 365 days a year including holidays.
 During the intake process clients are also screened for additional needs, and information and referrals are made -- such as making a connection for Lifeline Service -- which enables the client to remain independent in their home.
 Additionally, the daily delivery provides a well-being check on the client as well as a friendly visit.
+(Back to Top)

-BELOIT REGIONAL HOSPICE, INC. & Beloit Health System
+BELOIT REGIONAL HOSPICE, INC. & BELOIT HEALTH SYSTEM

-Deidre Bennett, Executive Director
+Deidre Bennett, Director of Hospice and Transitional Care

 Beloit, WI 53511

 Palliative Care’s primary strategy is delivery of quality palliative care services.
 Patients are referred by hospital and clinic-based providers, or self-referred.
 Expert palliative care is delivered by an interdisciplinary team of palliative nurse practitioners, nurses, social workers, chaplains, and support staff who work together with patient and family to provide an extra layer of support to achieve the consensual goals of care.
+(Back to Top)